 Finding a common wording a substantial task at each and every project start and remains a challenge for people getting into the project at a later time.
-Nevertheless it is the basis for a mutual understanding.
+Nevertheless, it is the basis for mutual understanding.

 2. Create clear offers and offer positions

 Behind a project request supposed to be clear there’s often a black box.
 A request like those sounds often like “Responsive Relaunch of our current website domain.com.
 Create an offer, please!”.
-Behind wordings like these there are many open questions for agencies which need to be answered in order to create a serious offer.
+Behind wordings like these, there are many open questions for agencies that need to be answered in order to create a serious offer.
 That’s quite different sometimes and requires a detailed workshop (see tip 1).

 Let’s suppose we did the workshop with the client, the client fixed all needed details in the requirement specification sheet and made milestone packages out of it.
 The technical concept, the so-called functional specification sheet, is created.
-On the basis of these we can offer a serious, concrete and detailed offer.
-In a separate meeting with the customer we take a close look on the offer and I explain all details and terms and answer questions.
-This must be a meeting at the customer’s office as we at Inpsyde specialised on decentralised working.
+On the basis of these, we can offer a serious, concrete and detailed offer.
+In a separate meeting with the customer, we take a close look at the offer and I explain all details and terms and answer questions.
+This must be a meeting at the customer’s office as we at Inpsyde specialized on decentralized working.

-On the basis of the clear offer positions and an explicit wording it’s easier for all project participants to understand the requirements and really achieve the project targets.
-Moreover all tasks become transparent, comprehensible and measurable.
+On the basis of the clear offer positions and explicit wording, it’s easier for all project participants to understand the requirements and really achieve the project targets.
+Moreover, all tasks become transparent, comprehensible and measurable.
 In the end, the whole project becomes more tangible, more realistic and minimizes the project risk.

 3. Don’t create a fix Date as Deadline